BainbridgeArtisanResourceNetwork/BainbridgeArtisanResourceNetwork.github.io/index.md

 # Summary

-This is a reference to other Github-based content from BARN Studios.
+This is a reference to Github-based content from BARN Studios.

 [Tech Lab Links](https://bainbridgeartisanresourcenetwork.github.io/tech-lab-links/)